mutazjustmutaz/csscheck/README.md

 ## Compatibility

 This application is being developed and tested on Linux, but every effort is being made to ensure it works on all major UNIX-like systems (i.e. Linux, *BSD, and macOS).
-Feedback on compatibity is appreciated.

 A Windows port is in my long-term plans.